 No. Your status is based on the relationship between you and the person giving you the work, not the words used in the contract.

-The nature of this relationship is evaluated based on the tests described in the first question.
+The nature of this relationship is evaluated based on the tests listed above.

 I work part-time for several different employers.
 Am I a self-employed worker?

 Not necessarily.
 If you get a salary in return for work done under the supervision and control of various employers, you are simply the employee of those employers.

-Again, your real status is decided by looking at all of the tests discussed above.
-It might be that you are an employee in one of your part-time jobs, and a self-employed worker for your other jobs.
+Again, your real status is decided by looking at all the tests listed above.
+You might even be an employee for one job and self-employed for other work you do.
 It all depends on your particular situation.

 Can my self-employed status change from one contract to another?

 Yes.
 For example, if for one of your contracts the person who hired you has some control over how you do your work, it might be an employee-employer relationship.
 It all depends on your relationship with the person giving you the work.

 For example, a firefighter who is an employee of a city might, in his free time, be self-employed as an electrician.
 He will be considered an employee of the city and a self-employed electrician at the same time.